Raku/Blin/README.md

 You can also test arbitrary scripts.
-The code can depend on modules, in which case they have to be listed on the command line (e.g. for a script depending on WWW you should list WWW module, dependencies will be detected automatically).
+The code can depend on modules, in which case they have to be listed on the command line (e.g. for a script depending on WWW you should list WWW module, dependencies of WWW will be resolved automatically).

 Using this ticket as an example: https://github.com/rakudo/rakudo/issues/2779